rust-lang/book/second-edition/nostarch/chapter10.md

 through all the numbers in the list, and if the current number is greater than the number stored in `largest`, it replaces the number in that variable.
-If the current number is smaller than the largest number seen so far, however, the variable doesn't change and the code moves on to the next number in the list.
+If the current number is smaller than the largest number seen so far, however, the variable doesn’t change and the code moves on to the next number in the list.
 After all the numbers in the list have been considered, `largest` should hold the largest number, which in this case is 100.